pythoro/npsolve/README.md

 Note that variables are made available to all Partial instances automatically.

 Then, we'll tell them how to do the calculations.
 The *step* method is called automatically and expects a dictionary of return values (e.g. derivatives).
+We'll use that one here.
 A dictionary of the current state values is provided (again), but we're going to use the views we set in the *set_vectors* method.

 ```python